cuckydev/PSXFunkin/COMPILE.md

 You'll also need to install `tinyxml2`, `ffmpeg` (you may also need to install `avformat` and `swscale` separately), and `cmake`, which of course, depends on your distro of choice.

 ## Compiling mkpsxiso
-For some reason, mkpsxiso's latest release on its GitHub is currently broken, thus you'll need to compile it yourself.

 Download mkpsxiso's source from https://github.com/Lameguy64/mkpsxiso, cd to it, and run these two commands.

 `cmake -B build -DCMAKE_BUILD_TYPE=Release` (add `-G "MinGW Makefiles"` to the end of this if you're using MSYS2)